romanofski/zyklop/README.rst

 TODO
 ====

-    * sudo support on the remote server
-    * support for copying if SSH expects a terminal
+    * tty support: sometimes needed if SSH is configured to only allow tty's to connect.

 Development
 ===========